xcart/xcart-docs/_pages/kb_en/modules/booking/setting_up_a_bookable_product_with_variants.md

 ![]({{site.baseurl}}/attachments/8750040/8718827.png)

-Note that the default wording used by the module "Booking" may not work well for your type of bookable products.
+Note that the default wording used by the addon "Booking" may not work well for your type of bookable products.
 For example, the phrases  "Room type" and  "Check dates (N-night stay)" will not work for a car rental website.
-Not to worry - the wording can be fixed by editing the "Booking" module text labels.
-For details see {% link "Editing «Booking» module text labels to your needs" ref_slH6gvha %}.
+Not to worry - the wording can be fixed by editing the "Booking" addon text labels.
+For details see {% link "Editing «Booking» addon text labels to your needs" ref_slH6gvha %}.

 _Related pages:_

-*   {% link "Configuring the module «Booking»" ref_PGtil8wm %}
+*   {% link "Configuring the Addon Booking" ref_PGtil8wm %}
-*   {% link "Editing «Booking» module text labels to your needs" ref_slH6gvha %}
+*   {% link "Editing Booking-related Text Labels to Your Needs" ref_slH6gvha %}
-*   {% link "Setting up a simple bookable product" ref_7o088Cca %}
+*   {% link "Setting up a Simple Bookable Product" ref_7o088Cca %}